 Furthermore, the type of website significantly impacts how we perceive a great user experience.
 On some websites, we enjoy browsing back and forth and taking our time exploring the content.
 For example, a camera enthusiast like me can get a great deal of pleasure from browsing different lenses and comparing features even if I don't intend to buy anything.

 On the other hand, if a person wants to buy a movie ticket online, a more straightforward user flow is likely to deliver a better user experience.
-It all depends on the context and understanding the user behavior.
+It all depends on the context and understanding of the user behavior.

 When that's clear, it's much easier to design user experience and define the business goals for your website.